2019 Executive committee

 Amanda has felt the benefit of being a TYP member for the last few years and thought the time was right to step up her commitment by joining the committee.
 She is looking forward to the experience and working with her fellow committee members to continue providing Taranaki with fantastic social, business and networking events for young professionals.

-He finally joins the TYP after being persuaded by members of the group and admits it is a great way to meet new people and develop skills along the way.
+Will is a passionate Taranaki man and grew up in the region and settled back to New Plymouth after completing his communications degree from Canterbury in 2013.
+He finally joins TYP after being persuaded by members of the group and admits it is a great way to meet new people and develop skills along the way.
 Will comes on board joining Heinrich organising the business events and brings enthusiasm and dedication to the role.